 In the remaining time of our day trip from Bucharest, we found the lovely Fe Coffee and Friends where we sipped on some great sangrias.
-We really appreciated that the fruits were on skewers inside the glasses, and we believe more establishments should be serving it like that.
+We truly appreciated that the fruits were on skewers inside the glasses, and we believe more establishments should be serving it like that.

 I took the photo above because that’s how I felt at the time, too.
 It was a great day trip from Bucharest and a wonderful opportunity for Mathieu to visit Bulgaria for the first time.